The solar system is 25,000 light years from the center of our Mil... | Channels for Pearson+

 Watch next

-Master Overview of Kepler's Laws with a bite sized video explanation from Patrick Ford
+Master Kepler's Third Law with a bite sized video explanation from Patrick Ford